Quick Summary

 🏠 Scenario — When You Need an Angle Stop Valve

 You’re renovating a bathroom.
 You remove a basin, only to find rusted supply lines.
 You want to replace the faucet — but you don’t want to shut off water to the entire house.
 That’s when you thank your past self for installing a reliable angle stop valve.
-With a quick quarter-turn, the water per fixture shuts off, and plumbing continues smoothly elsewhere.
+With a fixture shutoff valve installed under the sink or toilet, the water supply to that fixture can be isolated without shutting down the entire building.
+Quarter-turn models operate quickly, while multi-turn models require several turns to close.

 Or picture a tenant calling in the middle of the night for a leaking toilet.
 A robust angle valve under the cistern saves you from a midnight whole-house shutdown — and angry neighbours.